afreeorange/wiki.nikhil.io.articles/Pizza Experiment VI.md

 ### Trial III

 Same as II, except with ½ cup water and a few flour dustings.
 Very thin crust.
 Awesome.
-[Another video for this is fun](https://www.youtube.com/watch?v=qegk-MrQMMg).
+[Another video, for this is fun](https://www.youtube.com/watch?v=qegk-MrQMMg).

 <File:2014-08-10> 15.15.17.jpg|Oh no I *totally* wanted it to look like